TrellixVulnTeam/swahilipython_SCMU/Doc/library/turtle.rst

    :param master: some Tkinter widget to contain the ScrolledCanvas, i.e.
       a Tkinter-canvas with scrollbars added

-   Used by class Screen, which thus automatically provides a ScrolledCanvas as playground for the turtles.
+   Used by kundi Screen, which thus automatically provides a ScrolledCanvas as playground for the turtles.

 .. class:: Shape(type_, data)